2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 Two common requests emerge:

-1. Speed - Improve their products faster
+#1 Speed - Improve their products faster

-2. New Money - Learn what their customers will want
+#2 New Revenue - Learn what their customers will want

 Why?

-#1 Improve organizations products faster
+#1 Speed - Improve organizations products faster

 Organizations are looking for ways to improve their current business

-Outcome desired is to realize revenue faster on current offerings
+-> Outcome desired is to realize revenue faster on current offerings

 Examples of how companies use AI/ML for in this area:

 	Identify operational improvements
 	Identify product improvements

-#2 Learn what their customers will want
+#2 New Revenue - Learn what their customers will want

 Organizations want to find net new revenue by identifying new ways/methods/products to sell

-Outcome desired is to find net new revenue on net new offerings to build(invest)
+-> Outcome desired is to find net new revenue on net new offerings to build(invest)

 Examples of how companies want to use AI/ML in this area: